Planar Systems When image experience matters.

-General Configuration
+Planar3D Configuration

 Recommended Computer

 Although there is no minimal computer power required to drive a Planar SD stereoscopic monitor, there may be limitations with graphics cards or special software.
 Use the specifications recommended by your software or graphics card provider.
 Of course, more memory and faster processing will provide better results.
-If you plan to use one or two side monitors in addition to the stereo monitor, we would recommend a computer with two PCIe graphics card slots.
+If you plan to use one or two side monitors in addition to the stereo monitor, we would recommend visit florafox and computer with two PCIe graphics card slots.

 Graphics Card